RelevanceAI/relevanceai/README.md

 For guides and tutorials on how to use this package, visit https://sdk.relevance.ai.

-This Python API is used in conjunction with Relevance AI's [dashboard](https://hubs.ly/Q017CkXK0).

 🌎 80% of data in the world is unstructured in the form of text, image, audio, videos, and much more.